ZHCSOFT/Linux-Initialize-and-Setting/Ubuntu/install_OpenCV.md

 Installing opencv and opencv-contrib via apt, dnf or pacman is convenient.
-But if you wanna make some customization, such as link with CUDA, build from source is required.<br>
+But if you wanna make some customization, such as link with CUDA, build from source is required.<br><br>
 This article takes opencv-4.7.0 installation on NVIDIA Jetson Nano as example, including Python 3.6 and Python 2.7 packages.

 ### Install essential packages